 Like a bird on the wing, we travel over the sea to Skye to help last year’s SOS Awards prize winner set up his brand-new studio!

-Part 2: Having built our own beat repeater in Logic last month, let’s now see what more we can do with it...
+Having built our own beat repeater in Logic last time, let’s now see what more we can do with it...

 I have to edit eight tracks of drums on six songs.
 Generally there are four to six takes.
 I'm using Cubase 5 and would like to...